• Skip to primary navigation

 11. The Railway Museum (Saitama City)

-The Railway Museum is awesome for both young kids and train buffs!
-This brand new museum is situated in Saitama, a suburb of Tokyo.
+This museum is situated in Saitama, a suburb of Tokyo.
 While it will take a bit of time and effort to get here, the museum is well worth the trip.

 As can be expected from a Railway Museum, you and your kids can learn about lots of different trains (freight vehicles, imperial carriages, passenger carriages, diesel railcars, electric railcars, locomotives, etc).
-However, kids will also love the mini train and the train simulators.

 12. The Tokyo Tower